 - In early 1990 IOM oversaw modification of two crane ships to permit the transport of nerve gas from Germany to Johnston Atoll in a classified mission.

 - In August of 1990, IOM was one of the principal US flag operators to assist MARAD and the U.S. government in the military sealifts associated with Operation Desert Shield and Operation Desert Storm.
-In these operations IOM’s already active commercial fleet swelled due to the operation of 14 MARAD vessels placed under the operations control of Military Sealift Command.
+During these conflicts IOM’s already active commercial fleet swelled due to the activation and operation of 21 MARAD vessels placed under the operations control of Military Sealift Command.

 - During that same time, the company oversaw the unprecedented seven month long modification and reactivation of an Ultra Large Crude Carrier (ULCC) in Malaysia after 10 years in lay-up.